 We’re not saying you shouldn’t be proud about how much prepping you’ve done, but come on man, it’s just common decency to be humble about your stockpiles (unless of course, you’ve got an impressive amount of battlgear...).

 The best rule of thumb to follow as a prepper?
 Build your community before SHTF.
 That way you know who you can and cannot trust, and you’ll be able to weed out all the crazies while you’re at it.
 Did we miss any types of preppers you think need to be avoided?
-Let us know on the forum!
+Let us know on our Facebook page!